toddaustin07/edgebridge/README.md

 ## Installation

+This applications comes in three forms:

+* Python 3.x script (for any OS platform supporting Python 3)
+* Windows executable (built for Windows 10)
+* Raspberry Pi executable (for OS = Raspbian GNU/Linux 10 (buster), CPU = ARMv7)

-Download the Python script or Windows executable file to a folder on your computer.
+Download the Python script or applicable executable file to a folder on your computer.
 You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots.
 ### Configuration file
 If you want to change the default **port number** of the server (8088), you can do so by creating a configuration file which will be read when the server is started.
 This config file can also be used to provide your **SmartThings Bearer Token** if you plan to do any SmartThings API calls.
 The format of the file is as follows: